 - Personal Statement Questions:

 - Why are you applying for this scholarship?
-(1,500 character limit)
+(300 word limit)

 NMF objectively reviews each of the applications based on the candidate's credentials and financial need.
 NMF staff conducts the first review of applications.
 A national review panel completes a final review of applications.
 A rigorous application process ensures that assistance is provided to applicants with the greatest documented need and strongest commitment to primary care and public health.